 Of course, there are other problems with the patsy idea, again made worse by Judyth’s claims, such as why Oswald did not assist officer Baker in any way when Baker came storming into the lunchroom about 1&1/2 minutes after the assassination; and why Oswald then promptly left the building.
 (Good job Os—of making yourself look guilty).

 But Judyth never so much as ponders the idea that she could have been played by Oswald—that his “I am a Kennedy supporter” and “I am being set up as a patsy” routine were just that, acts designed to shield himself (and perhaps those dearest to him) from a possible future deed, or deeds.
 Well, I have to call it like it is and offer my best objective opinion on the matter based on what I know at any given time, and Judyth’s book has not fundamentally changed that.

 One last thing: Could Judyth’s story be a made-up work of science fiction with some basis in fact?
-I suppose anything is possible, but I doubt it.
+I suppose anything is possible, but if that does happen to be the case, I would have state she is one incredibly good storyteller to have weaved all of Oswald's mysterious activities into something so comprehensive.
 However, when it comes to the Kennedy assassination, one so-called truth seems to always deepen another mystery: Judyth bolsters earlier claims that Jack Ruby did indeed know Oswald, and not only knew him, but knew him very well.
-So one can only speculate as to how Ruby managed to pass the polygraph test given to him by the Warren Commission at his own request back in July of 1964, and what gave him the confidence that he could do so?
+So one can only speculate as to how Ruby managed to pass the polygraph test given to him by the Warren Commission at his own request back in July of 1964, and what gave him the confidence that he could do so? (rev 7-15-20)